Gotfred Johansen

 Gotfred Svend Kristian Johansen (4 May 1895 – 2 February 1978) was a Danish lightweight professional boxer who competed in the 1920s.
 He was born in Copenhagen and died in Egebæksvang, Helsingør Municipality.
 He was the father of Eigil Johansen.
 Johansen won a silver medal in lightweight boxing at the 1920 Summer Olympics, losing to Samuel Mosberg in the final.

+He represented the club IF Sparta, and won the Danish amateur championship in light weight 4 times, in 1916, 1918, 1919 and 1910.

+His son Eigil Johansen participated in the 1952 Olympics in wrestling.
+Gotfred Johansen worked as a store clerk.

 1920 Olympic results

 Below is the record of Gotfred Johansen, a Danish lightweight boxer who competed at the 1920 Antwerp Olympics: